EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/04_UniversJavascript.md

 # 4. Univers Javascript

-- Les fondamentaux de Javascript
+- Mastering the Essentials of JavaScript
-  - Var, function, thread, lib,
+  - Variables, functions, threads, libraries
-- Scrapping of website using Tamper Monkey to learn the basic of Javascript
+- Web Scraping with Tampermonkey: A Practical Introduction to JavaScript
-- Use of local unsecured websocket client server to create interface in HTML5 format
+- Leveraging local, unsecured WebSocket client-server communication for creating HTML5 interfaces
-- Read XInput, keyboard and others input in a HTML page with Javascript
+- Implementing Input Reading for XInput, keyboard, and other devices within an HTML page using JavaScript